Arunscape/Rezz-Goggles/README.md

 - FastLED Library https://github.com/FastLED/FastLED/wiki/Overview

 # Current challenges:
-- Choose a board to work with.
-Shouldn't be too hard to switch later, but may be annoying to switch
-- The 8 individual LEDs have to be surface mounted I think, which means I probably have to design a pcb to be in the shape that I want.
-This would also involve figuring out the proper spacing for the LEDs since it's not already arranged nicely like in the rings
+- I think the 8 LEDs in the centre have to be surface mounted which means I need a custom PCB
+  - I messed around with Autodesk Eagle for the first time, and made something that looks good to a n00b like me, but probably has lots of small issues
--figure out how to power the LEDs
+- I need to figure out how to power the LEDs
   - [adafruit guide](https://learn.adafruit.com/adafruit-neopixel-uberguide/powering-neopixels)
   - it seems that the board alone won't be able to power the LEDs properly.
   - probably use a 3.7v li-on battery source
-  - I might have to buy a capacitor.
-I might have enough to wire in parallel, but for the final product it shouldn't be that janky
+  - I might have to buy a 1000uF capacitor.
+I don't know if I can just find one laying around that's that size
 - 3D printing the glasses frame
-  - I'm not even sure where to start with this one
   - Probably search for a .stl somewhere
   - figure out which CAD software to use
   - prototype from that .stl -> need to figure out how to fit over prescription glasses

 ## Random thoughts
-- I'm leaning towards using the Gemma m0 because it already has a JST connector, plus it has a built in on/off switch
-- The feather huzzah would be interesting, since I theoretically could control the system with my phone, but that would result in a huge hit to battery life
+- The feather huzzah would be interesting, since I theoretically could control the system with my phone, but that would result in a huge hit to battery life.
+I'll stick to using the gemma for now
 - I need to find an appropriate battery to use plus the JST connector
 - The internet suggests that the [fastLED](http://fastled.io/) library is much better than adafruit's [neopixel library](https://github.com/adafruit/Adafruit_NeoPixel)
-- it would be cool if I could get my hands on a microphone to see if I can make an effect that reacts to surrounding frequencies
+- it would be cool if I could get my hands on a microphone to see if I can make an effect that reacts to surrounding frequencies.
+That would be tacked when I'm nearly finished the project
 - maybe I want a multimeter